 - Audits of the test institutes carried out by representatives of the International OEKO-TEX® Association to monitor the quality of testing and provide training

-- Company audits to ensure optimum certification process and targeted support for operational quality assurance
+- Company on-site visits to ensure optimum certification process and targeted support for operational quality assurance

-To provide targeted support for the operational quality assurance of the companies involved in the OEKO-TEX® system worldwide, the OEKO-TEX® member institutes carry out a company audit at the applying company as a mandatory part of every certification process.
+To provide targeted support for the operational quality assurance of the companies involved in the OEKO-TEX® system worldwide, the OEKO-TEX® member institutes carry out a company visit at the applying company on-site as a mandatory part of every certification process.

-In addition to training for the quality managers responsible for implementing the required OEKO-TEX® criteria the companies receive detailed advice from the auditors concerning correct and legal use of the OEKO-TEX® label for product identification and other marketing and sales purposes, if required.
+In addition to training for the quality managers responsible for implementing the required OEKO-TEX® criteria the companies receive detailed advice from the OEKO-TEX® quality assurance officers concerning correct and legal use of the OEKO-TEX® label for product identification and other marketing and sales purposes, if required.